izikeros/blog/content/posts/notes/toktoken_split_text.md

 ## Introducing the Python Module: split_string_with_limit

-The provided Python module: [split_string_with_limit.py](https://gist.github.com/izikeros/17d9c8ab644bd2762acf6b19dd0cea39), leverages the capabilities of the Tiktoken library to split a string into parts with a specified limit on the number of tokens per part.
+The provided Python module: [split_string_with_limit.py](https://gist.github.com/izikeros/17d9c8ab644bd2762acf6b19dd0cea39) (GitHub Gist), leverages the capabilities of the Tiktoken library to split a string into parts with a specified limit on the number of tokens per part.
 The module takes three parameters: `text`, `limit`, and `encoding`.

 - `text`: The input string that needs to be split.
 - `limit`: The maximum number of tokens allowed per part.